Stoxum/casinocoin-dev-portal/content/tutorial-escrow.md

 ### 6. Submit EscrowFinish transaction

 [Sign and submit](reference-transaction-format.html#signing-and-submitting-transactions) an [EscrowFinish transaction][] to execute the release of the funds after the `FinishAfter` time has passed.
 Set the `Owner` field of the transaction to the `Account` address from the EscrowCreate transaction, and the `OfferSequence` to the `Sequence` number from the EscrowCreate transaction.
 Set the `Condition` and `Fulfillment` fields to the condition and fulfillment values, in hexadecimal, that you generated in step 1.
-Set the `Fee` ([transaction cost](concept-transaction-cost.html)) value based on the size of the fulfillment in bytes: a conditional EscrowFinish requires at least 330 drops of CSC plus 10 drops per 16 bytes in the size of the fulfillment.
+Set the `Fee` ([transaction cost](concept-transaction-cost.html)) value based on the size of the fulfillment in bytes: a conditional EscrowFinish requires at least 330 drops of STM plus 10 drops per 16 bytes in the size of the fulfillment.

 **Note:** If you included a `FinishAfter` field in the EscrowCreate transaction, you cannot execute it before that time has passed, even if you provide the correct fulfillment for the Escrow's condition.
 The EscrowFinish transaction fails with the [result code](reference-transaction-format.html#transaction-results) `tecNO_PERMISSION` if the previously-closed ledger's close time is before the `FinishAfter` time.